XieGuochao/XieGuochao/README.md

 ### Hi there 👋

 - 🏫 I'm a master student of computer science at EPFL, Switzerland.
-- 🔭 I was an intern in Oracle Labs Zurich.
+- 🔭 I am an intern in Oracle Labs Zurich.
 - 🌱 I’m currently learning computer systems and Linux kernel.
 - 👯 I’m looking to collaborate on systems programming and research.
-- 🤔 I’m looking for help with potential systems research and industry internship.
+- 🤔 I’m looking for a full-time job starting from March 2024.
-- 💬 Ask me about life, application to graduate schools, and programming!
+- 💬 Ask me about life, application to graduate schools and programming!
 - 📫 How to reach me:
   - My personal website: [https://xieguochao.com](https://xieguochao.com)
   - My email address: [guochao.xie@epfl.ch](mailto://guochao.xie@epfl.ch)